Solid Models

 • zmap: Function (m::SemanticMeta) -> z coordinate of corresponding elements.
 Default: Map all metadata to zero.

-Available postrendering operations are translate!, extrude_z!, revolve!, union_geom!, intersect_geom!, difference_geom!, fragment_geom!, and box_selection.
+Available postrendering operations include translate!, extrude_z!, revolve!, union_geom!, intersect_geom!, difference_geom!, fragment_geom!, and box_selection.
 (The geometric Boolean operations are only available for models using the OpenCASCADE kernel.)

 source